Commonly, medical professionals tend to be insufficiently skilled for Celexa (Citalopram) withdrawal.

 Discontinuing Celexa (Citalopram): What is the best way to taper Celexa?

 A person may feel that Celexa addiction or dependence has begun to set in and that it would be best to stop taking Celexa before the situation worsens.
 It could be that the severity of Celexa side effects has become more problematic than was anticipated or desired.
 There can be many reasons to consider Celexa withdrawal treatment.
 Once the decision of stopping Celexa has been initiated, a person is likely to experience a new set of symptoms which are collectively referred to as Celexa withdrawal symptoms.
 A list of the most common withdrawal symptoms is given below under the heading “Celexa Withdrawal Symptoms”.

 Unfortunately, if adequate preparations have not been put in place, and perhaps where a person has not been informed about how to get off Celexa, these Celexa withdrawal symptoms may be severe enough to significantly overwhelm a person, perhaps causing them to give up and resume their Celexa prescription.
 The person may feel that their Celexa addiction or dependence has become unmanageable without some form of Celexa withdrawal help.
-Celexa withdrawal treatment is absolutely necessary in many cases to assist a person to achieve a full and successful recovery of physical and mental health.
+Celexa withdrawal treatment is absolutely necessary in many cases to assist a person to wean off Celexa properly so they can achieve a full and successful recovery of physical and mental health.

 With adequate preparation, including comprehensive guidance as to what to expect, one can be provided methods within a scheduled timeline.
 These actions can successfully mitigate and soften the symptoms of Celexa withdrawals. it is possible for a person to experience a surprisingly mild withdrawal from Celexa and other antidepressant drugs with careful oversight and planning.